klhi3/progressive-budget/README.md

 # Progressive Budget Trackers

-This Budget tracker application is to allow for offline access and functionality for a fast and easy way to track traveler's money  any time
+This Budget Tracker application is to allow for offline access and functionality for a fast and easy way to track traveler's money  any time

 ## Features